Big0620Ben/mamat-sosmed-website/README.md

-Thank you for checking out my repository, so my social media website is focused on military news.
+Thank you for checking out my repository, so my social media website is focused on military news education.

 There are 5 main pages as how it's required in the guide pdf assignment The first one is the Login page